mido4315/mido4315/README.md

 <h1 align="center">Hi 👋, I'm Mohamed Mahmoud</h1>
-<h4>Passionate Software Engineer and Flutter developer with a keen interest in exploring the AI field.
-Committed to delivering user-friendly solutions, I excel in collaborative environments and continuously adapt to new technologies.
-With a solid foundation in both mobile and back-end development, I aim to contribute my expertise to innovative projects while refining my software engineering skills.
-Currently pursuing a Computer Science degree, I am eager to explore the AI field further and aim to pursue a master's degree in it.
+<h4>Software Engineer and Flutter Developer with a degree in Computer Science, I have a strong foundation in both mobile and general software development.
+Known for producing clean, maintainable code and possessing a broad range of programming skills, I excel in collaborative environments.
+In addition to my core development work, I have a strong passion for Machine Learning and Data Science.
+I am actively pursuing knowledge in these areas through side projects and continuous learning.
 </h4>

 - 🌱 I’m currently learning **Swift - Express.js**